 Both drugs may cause serious cardiovascular events, including sudden death, in people with pre-existing heart abnormalities.

 You and your doctor should consider possible drug interactions when you take any kind of medication.
 In some cases, a doctor might prescribe more than one drug for ADHD.
 Both Strattera and Vyvanse may interact with certain kinds of antidepressants, including monoamine oxidase inhibitors (MAOIs) and tricyclic antidepressants.

-You can find detailed information about other drugs that can interact with both of these medications in the Healthline articles about Strattera and Vyvanse.
 Some of these drugs may require dosage adjustments and some should not be used with Strattera.
 That’s why it’s important for you to tell your doctor about all drugs you use, including over-the-counter drugs, herbal remedies, vitamins, and supplements.

 Stimulants such as Vyvanse are the most common form of ADHD treatment.
 They often work in the body quickly so that the medication may relieve symptoms faster.
 However, this doesn’t mean that stimulants are your only option.
 Strattera is one example of an ADHD medication that doesn’t fall under the common class of stimulant-type drugs.

 Ultimately, you and your doctor can decide which of these two ADHD medications might work best for you.
 It’s important to remember that there is no cure for ADHD.
-However, you can get some symptoms relief with consistent treatment.
+However, you can get some symptom relief with consistent treatment.